 Each player has 3 darts and the object is to travel around the dartboard anticlockwise starting at 20, then 5 and then 12 etc. Each segment is known as a hurdle.
-The novice game you must hit at least one segment with each turn (3 darts) i.e. start at 20 you must be hit if not you full at the hurdle and are out of the game.
+In the novice game you must hit at least one segment with each turn (3 darts) i.e. start at 20 you must hit it, if not you fall at the hurdle and are out of the game.
 Hitting 20 you move to the next segment and so on first around and back to 20 wins!

 The rules here for the novice are very simple and after a few drinks you won’t be surprised to see a few full during the race.